 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in January 1998.)

-Old-age settlement: A lump sum is paid equal to 1 month of wages for each year of coverage.
+Old-age settlement: A lump sum of one month of wages for each year of coverage is paid.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.

 Permanent Disability Benefits